University of the Sunshine Coast: Art and sculpture collection

-Centre for Healthy Activities, Sport and Exercise

-The Centre for Healthy Activities, Sport and Exercise (CHASE) undertakes research and related activities in preventative health and rehabilitation, and understanding and enhancing sports performance.
-Projects include consultancies and tenders, conducting short courses and conferences and contributing to policy debate in areas such as biomechanical assessment, physiological profiling, sports coach education, and the implementation of healthy programs.

-GeneCology Research Center

-The GeneCology Research Center operates in the areas of genetics, ecology, genomics and physiology and the interaction between these.
-The research group researches sustainable production of aquaculture, horticulture and forestry systems, biodiversity conservation and sustainable urban forestry and horticulture.

-In 2009, Professor in Aquaculture Biotechnology Abigail Elizur and associate professor in Aquaculture Genetics Wayne Knibb were involved in a project that resulted in the first-ever captive spawning of Southern Bluefin Tuna.
-The project was voted the second most important innovation of the year by Time, behind NASA's Ares rocket.

-Sustainability Research Centre

-The Sustainability Research Centre focuses on sustainable communities and sustainable environments, and the institutions that relate to them.
-The research focus is based around coastal management, climate change, water management, natural and cultural heritage, innovation, adaptive growth, and community wellbeing.

-University-based organisations
+Other sub-units

 The University of the Sunshine Coast has one subsidiary company – Innovation Centre Sunshine Coast Pty Ltd. At the northern end of the campus, this is the first stage of a planned technology park precinct for Sippy Downs.
 The Innovation Centre comprises a business incubator for start-up technology businesses and a business accelerator for established technology, knowledge-based, and professional service firms.

 The Innovation Centre provides serviced office space, high speed optical fibre Internet connection, business development coaching and support.
 As of July 2010, the Innovation Centre has supported the start-up and growth of around 80 businesses, mainly in ICT, cleantech and creative industry sectors.